lhy0807/lhy0807.github.io/_pages/about.md

 I've completed three research internships: one at [Amazon Robotics](https://www.linkedin.com/company/amazon-fulfillment-technologies-robotics/) (Innovation Lab) and two at [Honda Research Institute](https://usa.honda-ri.com/).
 Before joining Brown University, I worked with [Prof. Huaizu Jiang](https://jianghz.me/) and [Prof. Taskin Padir](https://robot.neu.edu/) at [Northeastern University](https://northeastern.edu).

-I serve as a reviewer for conferences such as ICRA, IROS, CVPR, ECCV, ICCV, WACV, Humanoids, AAAI, and CHI, as well as journals including RA-L and Neurocomputing.
+I serve as a reviewer for conferences such as ICRA, IROS, CVPR, ECCV, ICCV, WACV, Humanoids, AAAI, and CHI, as well as journals including T-RO, RA-L and Neurocomputing.

 I'm happy to chat about research or life -- just send me an email.